-1.5 Installing cx Oracle on Oracle Linux
+1.5 Installing cx_Oracle RPMs on Oracle Linux

-Python packages are available from the Oracle Linux yum server.
+Python and cx_Oracle RPM packages are available from the Oracle Linux yum server.
 Various versions of Python are easily installed.
-Packages for cx_Oracle are also available, making it easy to keep up to date.
+Using the yum server makes it easy to keep up to date.